home-assistant/home-assistant.io/source/_integrations/airvisual_pro.markdown

 ha_integration_type: integration
 ---

-The `airvisual_pro` platform allows users to retrieve data from an [AirVisual Node/Pro unit](https://www.iqair.com/air-quality-monitors/airvisual-pro).
+The AirVisual Pro integration allows users to retrieve data from an [AirVisual Node/Pro unit](https://www.iqair.com/air-quality-monitors/airvisual-pro).
 Communication with the device occurs over the local network.

 ## Determining the Passowrd

-You will need the device's Samba password, which can be found on the unit: https://support.iqair.com/en/articles/3029331-download-the-airvisual-node-pro-s-data-using-samba
+You will need the device's Samba password, which [can be found on the unit](https://support.iqair.com/en/articles/3029331-download-the-airvisual-node-pro-s-data-using-samba).

 {% include integrations/config_flow.md %}